Creative Ideas for that Leftover Halloween Candy Stash…

 BAKING – When I started looking up recipes that use chocolate candy as key ingredients, I was SHOCKED at how many options there were.
 All of them looked so yummy, it was a no brainer to save our chocolate candy for baking projects!
 So far we’ve made an outrageously amazing Butterfinger Pie for our small group at church, as well as some candy-laden cookies for Big C’s Thanksgiving feast at school (ok, ok, and we made extra to take to the crag last weekend…) For Thanksgiving, we’re making Snickers Blondies and Milky Way Fudge , and I have a whole list of ideas for Christmas goodies to give away to teachers, neighbors, friends, etc. (Check out my Pinterest board for the recipes!)
 None of the recipes are “good for you,” but if you share with others you get to enjoy a little in moderation while spreading some cheer to those around you!

 Since we all know that our kids pick up on everything we do (whether we want them to or not!), I think how we handle seemingly simple things like leftover candy is a great chance to find some teachable moments with our kiddos.
+Our kids also copy our habits and behavior, so healthy eating habits are all you need, as the kids will try to do the same.
+Taking care of oral health and visiting your dentist regularly is a perfect example for your kids to follow.
 My hope is that these ideas will show my son how our family views health, balance, money, and good stewardship, and allow him to be an active participant!

 What does your family do with your leftover candy stash…I know you’ve got one…;)